cryptomator/integrations-linux/README.md

 # Config

 This project uses the following JVM properties:
-* `cryptomator.integrationsLinux.appIndicator.svgSource` - specifies the path from which the svg images are loaded
+* `cryptomator.integrationsLinux.trayIconsDir` - specifies the directory from which svg images for the tray icon are loaded